Fault Proof Challenger

 - Priority 1: Challenge invalid games (honest challenger behavior)

-- Priority 2: Challenge valid games at the configured percentage (defense mechanisms testing behavior)
+- Priority 2: Challenge valid games at the configured percentage (defense mechanisms testing behavior); the percentage acts as a per-iteration probability gate.

 The challenger will always prioritize challenging invalid games first, then optionally challenge valid games based on the configured percentage.